 This page provides a useful summary and the latest news in relation to FSD Africa’s ‘Design and Delivery Sprint’ in Zimbabwe.
 This is the first step in FSD Africa’s increasing commitment to inclusive financial sector development in Zimbabwe.

 What is the Design and Delivery Sprint?

-- Market Engagement Event – 14 June (0715-0900).FSD Africa and its partners invite key decision makers at financial service providers to join us at Cresta Lodge Hotel, Harare for a breakfast market engagement event.
+- Market Engagement Event – 14 June 2017 (0715-0900).FSD Africa and its partners invite key decision makers at financial service providers to join us at Cresta Lodge Hotel, Harare for a breakfast market engagement event.
 At this meeting, FSD Africa, Reserve Bank of Zimbabwe, DFID Zimbabwe and the SME Association of Zimbabwe will be on hand to explain more and to answer questions.

 - Briefing Note.
 A more detailed description of the project, highlighting why FSD Africa will use a competition mechanism, how it will work, and why it will focus on enterprise credit.
 It also provides useful details on expected timings and the application process.